Last week we looked at building a FileMaker 11 native chart based on data that has been parsed into a field-based array.

 b) The parse segment.
 Instead of pushing summarized data into a certain row (repetition) of a certain column (field), we push it into variables that we declare on the fly, i.e., “instantiate dynamically” (more on this below).

 c) The clear partial year segment.
 At the risk of becoming repetitive, see last week’s posting for why this is necessary.

 Note that all three segments above have a comment re: the lack of a “Set Variable By Name” step.
-Although FileMaker provides a “Set Field By Name” script step, it does not provide a direct method to dynamically declare the name of a variable.
+(For more information see Dynamic Variable Instantiation ).
+And, finally, here’s the Chart Setup.

 Note that all 52 variables for each of the 12 data series are individually enumerated.
 I’m thinking that there is a smarter way to go about this, but that is code for another day.